Dre Campbell Farm

 Physical Action

-This is an effective measure to get rid of bugs in the vegetable garden naturally, which requires little to no money at all.
+This is an effective way to get rid of bugs in the vegetable garden naturally and requires little to no money.

 If you see a plant with a minor pest infestation, you may want to take one or more of these steps: